-Myanmar facing 'urgent' drug-resistant TB threat (Update)August 23rd, 2013 by Robin Mcdowell in Diseases, Conditions, Syndromes /
+Myanmar facing 'urgent' drug-resistant TB threat (Update)August 23, 2013 by Robin Mcdowell in Medicine & Health / Diseases, Conditions, Syndromes

 Twice a month, Min Naing Oo visits emaciated patients at a Myanmar clinic, urging them through his face-mask to keep taking their medicine no matter how sick it makes them.